Rajubdpro/Advance-WP-Slider-Plugin/readme.txt

 1. No technical skill needed

 == Frequently Asked Questions ==
-1. You can asked anything
+1. You can ask anything

 == Screenshots ==
 1. Here is some screenshot

+== Credits ==

+**Slider Background Image:** The background image used in this plugin's screenshots is provided by [pexels]https://www.pexels.com/photo/city-skyline-across-body-of-water-during-night-time-3586966/  [pixels] https://images.pexels.com/photos/957002/berchtesgaden-alpine-watzmann-berchtesgaden-national-park-957002.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=1.
+It is used under a free license and is for demonstration purposes only.
+Please visit their website for more free resources.

 Shortcode Example: [AWP-SLIDER]